Carson Kelly Player Props: Diamondbacks vs. Reds

-After going 0-for-3 in his last game, Carson Kelly and the Arizona Diamondbacks face the Cincinnati Reds (who will hand the ball to Ben Lively) at 7:10 PM ET on Friday.
+After going 0-for-2 in his most recent game, Carson Kelly and the Arizona Diamondbacks face the Cincinnati Reds (who will start Luke Weaver) at 1:40 PM ET on Sunday.

-In his last game he had a hitless showing (0-for-3) against the Braves.
+He had a hitless performance in his most recent game (0-for-2) against the Reds.

 Carson Kelly Game Info & Props vs. the Reds